ppasupat/pimthaiyakshift/README.md

     The command above collects all words with 5-15 characters from the [PyThaiNLP](https://pythainlp.github.io/) word list with at least
     2 shift characters.
-    Then it greedily removes words with low shift-to-non-shift ratio until the ratio of shift characters to all characterss exceeds 0.3.
+    Then it greedily removes words with low shift-to-non-shift ratios until the overall ratio of shift characters to all characters exceeds 0.3.
     Frequent shift characters count as 0.5 times other shift characters.

 * `wikititles.json`: Thai Wikipedia titles